gowenrw/ubuntu-1604-wine/README.md

 # Basic Steps:

 * Modify Docker file to meet your needs and use your labels
+    * You can choose weather to build this image from scratch or as an addon to the u16vnc image if you had already built that.
 * Modify Makefile to meet your needs
 * make build